 Released in 1988 by Irem, Image Fight was released a year after their massively influential R-Type.
 There are some similarities between them, as with most other Irem shoot-em-ups, though the main difference is that it’s a vertical shooter rather than a horizontal one.
 But while the game is well recognized inside of Japan, it never achieved any real international success.

 The story takes place in the year 20XX, as the moon is destroyed by an alien force.
 (These are from the Boondoggle Galaxy, according to the English NES instruction manual.)
 They have also taken over the moon’s still-intact military computer, Mariko, and have used it to produce ships to destroy the humanity.
-The only hope for survival is the Orbital Fighter-1 (OF-1) Daedalus ship.
+The only hope for survival is the Orbit Fighter-1 (OF-1) Daedalus ship.

 There are eight stages in total, though the first five levels are technically training missions.
 These are meant to be like holographical simulations, the “image” part of Image Fight.
 After each stage, you’re graded on the number of enemies you’ve destroyed, which is then averaged together with your performance throughout the rest of the game.
 If it’s above 90%, then you pass the test, with the remaining three missions being the “real” fight against the aliens.
 Fail, and you end up an incredibly difficult “penalty zone” level.
 If you manage to clear this, then the game resumes as normal.